Protecting and caring for the lands and waters that make our region home.

 Inland Northwest Land Conservancy works with our community to identify and protect special places throughout the region.
 We protect private lands through legal agreements with landowners.
 We also work to improve lands under our management for habitat, clean water and air, and native plants.
 In recent years, the Conservancy has partnered with other agencies and community organizations to protect land for public enjoyment.
 Check out our projects under Where We Work and join us in protecting this beautiful area for years to come!

-Conservation By The Numbers
+Conservation by the Numbers

 Waterways & Shoreline